 He lectures on Public International Law, Human Rights and Transport Law at Eduardo Mondlane University, as from 1992, and is a resource person at seminars and conferences, having written and presented different papers such as “Judiciary Cooperation in the Southern African Development Community (SADC)”, Luanda 2012, “Accountability of 1994 Rwanda genocide suspects in Southern Africa: The Mozambican perspective”, Johannesburg 2011; “The legal environment for regional integration: an introduction to SADC legal instruments and community law”, Maputo 2008; “Childhood poverty in Mozambique: A situation and trends analysis”.
 UNICEF, Maputo 2006.

-From 1998 to 2007, he served as Resident Representative for the Association of European Parliamentarians for Africa (AWEPA).
+From 1998 to 2007, he served as Resident Representative for AWEPA (1972 -1973) and a Professor at the International Association of European Parliamentarians for Africa (AWEPA).

 Justice Sophia A. B. Akuffo (President)